EReL-MIR/EReL-MIR.github.io/challenge/mdr-track1.md

 ### Metrics:
 **Recall@k** Measures the proportion of relevant documents retrieved in the top-k results.
-We will be measuring the average score of recall@1, recall@5, and recall@10 for each tasks.
+We will be measuring the average score of recall@1, recall@3, and recall@5 for each tasks.
+The final score will be based on the average of the two tasks.

 ### Submission
 The private test set is released for each of the dataset.
-The participants will be required to upload the retrieved top10 `passage_id` for each test sample to Kaggle.
-The platform will automatically compute the score.
+The participants must upload the retrieved top5 `passage_id` for each test sample.

 ---